MaginnGroup/genFF_public/README.md

 The pymser/ directory is a clone of the pymser repository.
 Refer to their [GitHub Page](https://github.com/IBM/pymser) for more information. <br />

-The utils/ directory consists of the functions and files required for generalized FF optimization <br />
+The utils/ directory consists of the functions and files required for generalized FF optimization. <br />
 It contains the following files/subdirectories: <br />
 1. molec_class_files/rXX.py are files containing class objects with the experimental data and relevant information for each refrigerant.  <br />
 2. __init__.py intializes the package. <br />